 Christian converts from Islam are opposed by their families and communities.

 What It Means To Follow Christ In Kuwait:

 Kuwaiti authorities are opposed to Christian witnessing and conversion.
 The small handful of indigenous Kuwaiti believers must exercise extreme care in disclosing their faith in Christ.
 If they are discovered and refuse to return to Islam, they may be disowned, beaten or killed.
 A small number of converts have been accepted by their families and are even able to attend worship services.

 Access To Bibles:

 Access to Bibles is severely restricted.
 Most prefer to access Scripture online because of the risks associated with owning a Bible.
 Give Bibles

-VOM provides help to those who have been persecuted and is involved in training local believers in evangelism and discipleship.
+VOM serves those who have been persecuted and supports the training of local believers in evangelism and discipleship.
 Give to VOM’s Global Ministry

-- Pray that young Kuwaitis seeking God will come to know Jesus Christ.
+- Pray that many young people seeking God will find Jesus Christ.